a-littlebit/node-regkey/README.md

 }
 ```

-The value field reads the registry item according to its value type, and data reads it as a buffer
+The value property reads the registry item according to its value type, while data reads it as a buffer

 Assignments to both of them have the same effect